thousandbrainsproject/tbp.monty/docs/contributing/documentation.md

 ## Future Work Metadata

 The future work documents have special Frontmatter metadata that is used to power the future-work widget.
-Some of these tags are used as an allow list to mitigate the explosion of allowable tags.
+The following fields are validated against allow lists defined in snippet files to ensure consistency and quality.

 ### Tags